ALW1EZ/Arkhota/README.md

 For this situations here's Arkhota.

 ## Download
-You can download APK form [there](https://github.com/ALW1EZ/Arkhota/releases).
+You can download APK from [there](https://github.com/ALW1EZ/Arkhota/releases).

 ## Usage
 Explanation is in order of objects in the APK from top to bottom.